 The Corporation is committed to an agreement with ThyssenKrupp Elevator (Canada) Ltd. to provide maintenance and inspection work for all elevator systems.
-The agreement is for a six year period from September 2018 to September 2023 for a total cost of \$24,276 per year with an annual CPI% increase not to exceed 3%.
+The agreement is for a six year period from September 2018 to September 2023 for a total cost of \$24,276 per year with an annual CPI% increase not to exceed 3% with the option to renew for an additional five year term.